VolutionLabs/1VRG/README.md

 ## Short description

-1VRG is the digital and virtual representation of planet earth in digital / virtual space - the virtual globe in realtime,with its all its streams and parameteres, brought together on the body of a round shape (that is capable of showing  the interdependencies.)
+1VRG is the digital and virtual representation of planet earth in digital / virtual space - the virtual globe in realtime, with its all its streams and parameters, brought together on the body of a round shape (that is capable of showing  the interdependencies and further capacities.

 ### What's the problem?